 - Base Layer

 - Slightly thicker long sleeved shirt (i.e. a medium-weight pullover like this – two colors are 30% off as of 3/7/20!)

 - Form-fitting fleece

-My outfit is a mix of what I already had in my closet, what I’ve gotten a deal on, and a few legit investment pieces since I do a lot of outdoor recreation anyways.
+My outfit is a mix of what I already had in my closet, what I’ve gotten a deal on, and a few legit investment pieces I got after deciding I did actually enjoy being outdoorsy.
 I got my puffy vest for $20 at the Gap outlet but also have a really nice fleece from REI that was closer to $60.
 Unfortunately, they don’t make it anymore, but REI still has lots of great options.
 (The basic fleece jacket is 60% off as of 3/8/20!)

 Whatever winter jacket you have is fine as long as it’s waterproof and not knee length.
 You do want to be able to move around in it, but let’s be real, it’s not like you’re going to be giving Lindsey Vonn a run for her money your first few times out.
 It’s not important to have the latest ski wear – just warm and waterproof!